wtPLSQL/wtPLSQL/docs/README.md

 The [Project Wiki](https://github.com/DDieterich/wtPLSQL/wiki) has the description of this project.
 The Wiki also includes wtPLSQL features, definitions, and best practices.

-The latest release is located [here](https://github.com/DDieterich/wtPLSQL/releases)
+Download the latest ZIP file from [here](https://github.com/DDieterich/wtPLSQL/releases)

 ### Demonstrations and Examples